 Being into optimal living through personal development is an uncommon path.
 The majority of the population doesn’t eat a 100 percent healthy diet or exercise regularly for example.
 Just count the number of fat people you see next time you’re in a crowded public area.

 I’ve had people imply that I was a fanatic because of my vegan diet and exercise schedule.
 Of course, those same people are grossly overweight and eat very unhealthy food.

-People who are not interested in guru style living just don’t know any better.
+People who are not interested in guru-style living just don’t know any better.
 They are ignorant.
 And they may not want to know… the truth.
-It may worry you watching a parent eat food that you know will shorten and reduce the quality of their life.
-Don’t leave it the medical profession to fix things though.
+It may worry you to watch a parent eat food that you know will shorten and reduce the quality of their life.
+Don’t leave it to the medical profession to fix things though.